PhantomInterface/Teeth-That-Grow-Back-The-9-Gate-Protocol/CLA.md

-# CONTRIBUTOR LICENSE AGREEMENT
+# CONTRIBUTOR LICENSE AGREEMENT (CLA)

-By submitting a Pull Request or any contribution to this repository, you agree to the following:
+By submitting a contribution (Pull Request, commit, or other submission) to this repository, you agree to the following terms:

-1. **Grant of Rights**
+## 1. Grant of Rights
-   You grant PhantomInterface Collective a perpetual, worldwide, royalty-free, sublicensable, and transferable license to use, reproduce, modify, distribute, and publicly display your contribution, in whole or in part, in any medium or format.

-2. **Patent License**
-   You hereby grant PhantomInterface Collective a perpetual, worldwide, royalty-free patent license under any patent claims you own or control that would necessarily be infringed by your contribution alone or by combination of your contribution with the Work.

-3. **No Further Claims**
-   You waive any moral rights and agree not to assert any claim against PhantomInterface Collective or its users related to your contribution.
+You grant **PhantomInterface Collective**:
+- A **perpetual, irrevocable, worldwide, royalty-free** license to:
+  - Use, reproduce, modify, distribute, and publicly perform/display your contribution.
+  - **Sublicense** these rights to third parties (e.g., commercial licensees).
+- **Exclusive copyright ownership** of your contribution, waiving all moral rights under Swiss Copyright Act (Art.
+11 CopA) and EU Directive 2001/29/EC.

+## 2. Patent License
+If your contribution relies on or infringes any patents you own/control, you grant:
+- A **perpetual, irrevocable, royalty-free** patent license to PhantomInterface Collective and its users.
+- **No Patent Challenges**: You agree not to challenge PhantomInterface’s use of your contribution in court or patent offices.

+## 3. Compliance & Warranties
+You warrant that:
+- You own or have rights to submit the contribution.
+- Your submission complies with all applicable laws (including [EXPORT_CONTROL.md](EXPORT_CONTROL.md)).
+- You are **not employed by/affiliated with** entities on OFAC’s SDN List or EU embargoed lists.

-4. **Signature**
+## 4. No Withdrawal
-   Your act of contributing (e.g., submitting a Pull Request, making a commit) constitutes your signature to this agreement.

-Thank you for contributing!
+Contributions cannot be withdrawn once merged.
+PhantomInterface may remove content at its sole discretion.

+## 5. Governing Law & Jurisdiction
+This CLA is governed by **Swiss law** (Art.
+1–551 Code of Obligations).
+Disputes are resolved per [JURISDICTION.md](JURISDICTION.md).

+## 6. Survival
+Sections 1 (Grant), 2 (Patent), and 5 (Governing Law) survive termination.

+---

+**By contributing**, you accept these terms.
+Violations may result in legal action under [LICENSE.md §5](LICENSE.md).

+> **Note**: This CLA supplements but does not replace the [LICENSE.md](LICENSE.md) or [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).